stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/I2C/I2C_WakeUpFromStop/readme.txt

 The I2C of the slave board is configured as slave device which enters in STOP mode after activating the WakeUp from stop ability.

 The master board is used to WakeUp the slave board from STOP.
-By pushing the key Button of the master board, the I2C device initialize a communication by sending a Start condition followed by the address of slave device.
+By pushing the Joystick SEL Button of the master board, the I2C device initialize a communication by sending a Start condition followed by the address of slave device.

 The slave device is woken Up from STOP if it recognizes its own address.
 The received data is checked and the result is displayed on LCD.